microsoft/vscode-remote-try-dotnet/README.md

 Some things to try:

 1. **Restore Packages:** When notified by the C# extension to install packages, click Restore to trigger the process from inside the container!
+You can also execute `dotnet restore` command in a terminal.

 2. **Edit:**
    - Open `Program.cs`
    - Try adding some code and check out the language features.

-3. **Terminal:** Press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\`</kbd> and type `dotnet --version` and other Linux commands from the terminal window.

 4. **Build, Run, and Debug:**
    - Open `Program.cs`
-   - Add a breakpoint (e.g. on line 21).
+   - Add a breakpoint (e.g. on line 16).
    - Press <kbd>F5</kbd> to launch the app in the container.
+   - Navigate to the weather endpoint, for example, [http://localhost:3000/paris/weather](http://localhost:3000/paris/weather).
    - Once the breakpoint is hit, try hovering over variables, examining locals, and more.
    - Continue (<kbd>F5</kbd>).
 You can connect to the server in the container by either:
-      - Clicking on `Open in Browser` in the notification telling you: `Your service running on port 5000 is available`.
+      - Clicking on `Open in Browser` in the notification telling you: `Your service running on port 3000 is available`.
       - Clicking the globe icon in the 'Ports' view.
 The 'Ports' view gives you an organized table of your forwarded ports, and you can access it with the command **Ports: Focus on Ports View**.
-    - Notice port 5000 in the 'Ports' view is labeled "Hello Remote World."
+    - Notice port 3000 in the 'Ports' view is labeled "Hello Remote World."
 In `devcontainer.json`, you can set `"portsAttributes"`, such as a label for your forwarded ports and the action to be taken when the port is autoforwarded.

-   > **Note:** In Dev Containers, you can access your app at `http://localhost:5000` in a local browser.
+   > **Note:** In Dev Containers, you can access your app at `http://localhost:3000` in a local browser.
 But in a browser-based Codespace, you must click the link from the notification or the `Ports` view so that the service handles port forwarding in the browser and generates the correct URL.

 5. **Rebuild or update your container**